Createdd/Writing/2018/articles/Githooks.md

 ---

-Daniel is a LL.M. student in business law, working as a software engineer and organizer of tech related events in Vienna.
-His current personal learning efforts focus on machine learning.
+Daniel is a software developer, a LL.M. student in business law and organizer of tech related events in Vienna.s His current personal learning efforts focus on machine learning.

 Connect on: